ethankennerly/as2cs/README.md

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

  * Constant declaration.
+ * ActionScript 3 convention of no return type in constructor.
  * Variable return type declaration in ActionScript '\*'
  * Overriding virtual functions in C#. http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c